airladon/ThisIGet/src/content/Math/Geometry_1/Radians/explanation/ivid/script.md

 This is interactive, so if you see me interacting with an element on the screen then you can too.
 When you do so the video will pause so just press play when you're ready to continue.

 # 2
-There are several ways to measure angle, and the first way we normally learn about is using degrees, where we split a circle into 360 pieces and count the number of pieces in our angle.
+An angle can be measured in different ways, but the first way we often learn about is using degrees, where we split a circle into 360 pieces and count the number of pieces in our angle.

 # 3, 4, 5
 Using degrees is quite practical as the number 360 has many factors, and therefore many fractions of a circle can be represented with whole numbers.